-Throughout the first three entries in this series we've discussed the difference in two filter element testing methods, ISO16889 and DFE.
+Throughout the first three entries in this series (find parts one, two and three), we've discussed the difference in two filter element testing methods, ISO16889 and DFE.
 We've also illustrated how many elements fall short of their stated beta ratio under dynamic flow conditions.
-Today we'll wrap it up with simulated cold start tests.
+Today we'll wrap it up with simulated cold-start tests.

 DFE Multi-Pass: Cold Start Contamination Retention

 Once the element has captured enough contaminant to reach approximately 90% of the terminal ΔP (dirty filter indicator setting), the main flow goes to zero and the injection system is turned off for a short dwell period.
 Then the main flow goes to maximum element rated flow accompanied by real-time particle count to measure retention efficiency of the contaminant loaded element.
 The dynamic duty cycle is repeated to further monitor the retention efficiency of the filter element after a restart.